Anticipating Needs and Other Mind-Reading Tricks

 • Forward-thinking

 I’ve talked a lot about business acumen in the past because it’s crucial for Assistants.
 If you have no interest in your Executive’s work, it’s difficult to thrive in the Assistant role.
 You need to care about both your Executive and the business.
+Want to be indispensable?
+Start by anticipating needs and other mind-reading tricks.

 Yes, it’s easier said than done.
 If you work in an industry that doesn’t excite you, reading through reports might not be the highlight of your day.
 But to excel as an assistant, you have to be engaged and informed about the industry.
 You need to care about your Executive’s goals and what they want to accomplish.
 Without this foundation, you’ll merely get by, never moving from reactive to proactive.
+Anticipating needs and other mind-reading tricks build trust between you and your Executive.

 If you need to improve your business acumen, I have a checklist you can use to start enhancing your skills in this area.